In this article

 What Are Tax-Deductible Business Expenses?

 A tax-deductible business expense is any cost incurred by an organization that can be subtracted from its taxable income, thereby reducing its tax liability.
 These expenses must be ordinary, necessary, and reasonable for the business to operate.
+An ordinary expense is common and accepted in your industry, while a necessary expense is helpful and appropriate for your business.

 Some examples of tax-deductible business expenses include